Slipknot: The inside story of Vol. 3: (The Subliminal Verses)

 When Kerrang! joined the band on set for their classic Duality video – the one that saw them literally tear a fan’s house apart – Corey suggested that the time spent on their various side-projects had brought a fresh perspective to Slipknot.
 “Doing the side-projects definitely helped us all to break out of the box we were in,” he nodded.
 “We found a new courage on this record.
 It’s brutal but it’s melodic, it’s heavy but it grooves, it’s slow but it’s blast-beating fast, it’s got acoustic guitars but it’s got shredding solos.”

 It wasn’t universally lauded.
 Change never is, and to some it was Slipknot’s ‘Black Album’ moment – a conscious transformation from a spitting, snarling force of nature into a more considered and accessible entity.
 There’s no doubt that the chaos was reined in somewhat, but Slipknot couldn’t have simply re-churned those first two albums, classics though they are, and retained the relevance and integrity.
-Vol. 3: (The Subliminal Verses) was the sound of a band starting to spread its wings, and it still sounds vital, vibrant and bloody furious 15 years on.
+Vol. 3: (The Subliminal Verses) was the sound of a band starting to spread its wings, and it still sounds vital, vibrant and bloody furious.

 Read this next: